DomDomHaas/portfolio-next/public/content/blog/aftermathBossRushJam.md

 ## Thank You Very Much

-First of all, I want to thank every one who downloaded and played Duels of Shadows.
+First of all, I want to thank everyone who downloaded and played Duels of Shadows.

 Here are the statistics for February: